Battle of Palembang: Amphibious assault

 The main Japanese invasion force, an amphibious assault fleet under Vice-Admiral Jisaburo Ozawa of the Imperial Japanese Navy (IJN), was on its way from Cam Ranh Bay in French Indochina.
 It was made up of the Imperial Japanese Army's 229th Infantry Regiment and one battalion from the 230th Infantry Regiment.
 A small advance party set out eight transports escorted by the light cruiser Sendai and four destroyers.
 The main force followed in 14 transports, escorted by the heavy cruiser Chokai and four destroyers.
 The covering force included the aircraft carrier Ryujo, four heavy cruisers, one light cruiser and three destroyers.
 Additional air cover was provided by land-based IJN planes and the IJAAF 3rd Air Division.

-On the morning of 13 February, a river boat commandeered by the British Royal Navy, HMS Li Wo — under Lieutenant Thomas Wilkinson — ferrying personnel and equipment between Singapore and the Dutch East Indies, ran into the Japanese fleet.
+On the morning of 14 February, a river boat commandeered by the British Royal Navy, HMS Li Wo — under Lieutenant Thomas Wilkinson — ferrying personnel and equipment between Singapore and the Dutch East Indies, ran into the Japanese fleet.
 Although Li Wo was armed only with a 4-inch (100 mm) gun and two machineguns, its crew fired at the Japanese troop transport ships, setting one on fire and damaging several others, while under fire from the Japanese cruisers.
 This action continued for 90 minutes until the Li Wo ran out of ammunition.
 Wilkinson then ordered the ramming of the nearest transport, before his ship was destroyed by Japanese fire.
 Wilkinson received a posthumous Victoria Cross (VC), the highest award for gallantry in the British Commonwealth, and the only VC awarded in the Dutch East Indies campaign.

 On 15 February, an ABDA naval force of five cruisers, HNLMS De Ruyter, HNLMS Java and HNLMS Tromp, HMS Exeter, HMAS Hobart and 10 destroyers, under Admiral Karel Doorman, made an abortive attempt to intercept the Japanese force.
-Planes from Ryujo and land-based aircraft made a series of attacks on the Allied ships, forcing them to withdraw to the south of Sumatra.
+During the attempt, the HNLMS Van Ghent ran aground in the Gaspar Strait and had to be scuttled.
+Planes from Ryujo, the Mihoro Air Wing and Kanoya Air Group, made a series of attacks on the Allied ships, forcing them to withdraw through the Gaspar Strait.

-As the Japanese landing force approached Sumatra, the remaining Allied aircraft attacked it, and the Japanese transport ship Otawa Maru was sunk.
-Hurricanes flew up the rivers, machine-gunning Japanese landing craft.
+On 15 February, 36 RAF and RAAF Lockheed Hudson's and Bristol Blenheim's, supported by 22 Hawker Hurricane's, attacked the Japanese convoys at the mouth of the Musi River.
+However, the attacks stopped once Japanese paratroopers captured P.1.

 However, on the afternoon of 15 February, all Allied aircraft were ordered to Java, where a major Japanese attack was anticipated, and the Allied air units had withdrawn from southern Sumatra by the evening of 16 February 1942.
 Other personnel were evacuated via Oosthaven (now Bandar Lampung) by ships to Java or India.

+The loss of Sumatra's oil fields left only Tjepoe on Java to supply the allies.